 Enable wrap-around MVs for ERP.
 Update to use PHEC as an anchor.

-CE plans were initially reviewed Thu 11 Oct 1630 (GJS) and 1800 (J. Boyce)
+CE plans were initially reviewed Thu 11 Oct 1630 (GJS) and 1800 (J. Boyce); the final review during the meeting was conducted Fri 12 Oct 1100 (GJS).

+Lists of participants should be pruned to active participants.
+Read access to software will be available to all members.

 JVET-L1021 Description of Core Experiment 1 (CE 1): Partitioning [J. Ma, F. Le Léannec, M. W. Park]

-L0313 and L0128 are planned to be tested, which are ways to deal with the intent to enable 64x64 pipeline, trying to improve the coding efficiency relative to the current approach.
+L0313 and L0128 were planned to be tested, which are ways to deal with the intent to enable 64x64 pipeline, trying to improve the coding efficiency relative to the current approach.

+In the closing review on Friday it was commented that part of L0313 is less consistent with the 64x64 pipeline goal than L0128, and could be more difficult to implement on some hardware architectures.
+It was agreed only to include the rectangular variant of L0313, not the L-shaped variant, in the testing.

 JVET-L1022 Description of Core Experiment 2 (CE2): Subblock motion compensation [Y. He, C.-Y. Chen, C.-C. Chen]